terryma/snoocore/oauth.md

 });
 ```

-The `oauth.mobile` is optional and will default to the full website.
+#### `oauth.mobile`

+Optional.
 Set mobile to true if you want to send the user to the mobile reddit website for authentication.

+#### `oauth.duration`

+If you are doing temporary things, there isn't a need to set this.
+If you want to do more long term tasks (more than an hour) you will need to set this to `'permanent'`.
+Read the section on [authorization](https://github.com/reddit/reddit/wiki/OAuth2#authorization) on the Reddit OAuth documentation for more information.

 ### Getting the authentication URL